arras-energy/gridlabd-old/README.md

 $ sudo curl -sL http://install.gridlabd.us/install.sh | sh
 ~~~

-## Linux/MACos Builds
+## Linux/MacOS Builds

-Normally on Linux and Mac OS X developers should use the `setup.sh` script only once to setup and/or upgrade the system for GridLAB-D. Then you can run the `build.sh` script to compile and install it. *Do not* run the `build.sh` scripts with sudo, as that will create a broken install.
+On Linux and MacOS, developers should use the `setup.sh` script only once to setup and/or upgrade the system for GridLAB-D. Then you can run the `build.sh` script to compile and install GridLAB-D. On Linux you must be root or use sudo.
+On MacOS you should *not* be root use sudo when you run `setup.sh`.

+*Do not* run the `build.sh` scripts with sudo, as that will create a broken install.
+If necessary, you should give yourself permission to write `/usr/local`.

 ~~~
 $ git clone https://code.gridlabd.us/ [-b BRANCH] gridlabd
-$ sudo ./setup.sh
+$ ./setup.sh
 $ ./build.sh
 ~~~